NoroffFEU/development-platforms/trpc-case-study.md

 ## Introduction

 tRPC stands for TypeScript Remote Procedure Call.
 It's a simple and lightweight library for creating API's using a singular programming language [TypeScript](https://www.typescriptlang.org/), with the option to use a singular respoitory to host both the client and server infrastructure.
-It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as ``GraphQL`` which is a ``schema``.
+It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as ``GraphQL``.
 ## Brief History

-Provide a brief history of the product, including major milestones or events.

-You may use bullet points, numbered lists, paragraphs or a timeline.
+tRPC was created by [Alex / KATT](https://twitter.com/alexdotjs) and was first released in 2020, with [tRPC/client](https://www.npmjs.com/package/@trpc/client?activeTab=versions) and [tRPC/server](https://www.npmjs.com/package/@trpc/server?activeTab=versions) seeing its 1.0.0 release back in 2020.

+Since then there's been many iterations and versions of the product, with its latest version ``10.9.0`` being released 11th of Jan 2022.

+Currently its latest versions is seeing around 40k weekly downloads and the repository has a respectable 20k stars on github.
+The interest in the product have increased recently in social media, and been praised by several prominent ``full-stack`` developers for it's features on how it bridges the gap between front- and backend.

+trash dev

+      Now everyone can call themselves full-stack developers.

 ## Features